Skip to main content

 There’s a lot to like about the LRGL5825F, though it does falter in some areas.
 The preheat is interminably slow, and, for whatever reason, owners are required to purchase the air-fryer basket separately.

-Read our full review of the LG LRGL5825F
+Read the full LG LRGL5825F gas range review.

 Pros